squigg/azure-queue-laravel/README.md

 Remember to update the default queue by setting the `QUEUE_DRIVER` value in your `.env` file to `azure`.

 ## Changelog

+2020-06-04 - V6.0 - Support for Laravel 6.x (composer dependency changes only)

 2019-07-13 - V5.8 - Support for Laravel 5.8 (composer dependency and test changes only)